 Merton Local Studies Centre, Merton Civic Centre, London Rd.
 Morden Surrey SM4 5DX

 Archives and Local History Library Stratford Library, 3 The Grove, London E15 1EL.

-Local Studies and Archives , Central Library, Clements Road, Ilford, Essex IG1 1EA.
+Information and Heritage Service, Central Library, Clements Road, Ilford, Essex IG1 1EA.

 Library - Local Studies and Special Collections Albert Barkas Room, Old Town Hall, Whittaker Avenue, Richmond TW9 1TP.